-1. Highly engaged employees drive 20% more sales.
+1. Highly engaged employees bring 18% more sales.

-2. Engaged employees bring in 43% more revenue.
+2. Engaged employees bring companies 23% more profitability.

 Motivation directly influences productivity.
-A survey conducted by Hay Group across 10 regional offices concluded that engaged employees bring in 43% more revenue than disengaged ones.
-Furthermore, the same study yielded some surprising facts about motivation and engagement—a non-engaged consultant generated on average $166,000 compared to an average of $238,000 generated by an engaged consultant.
+A survey of 112,312 businesses conducted by Gallup concluded that engaged employees bring in 23% more revenue than disengaged ones.
+Furthermore, the same study yielded some surprising facts about motivation and engagement— engaged employees bring 18% higher productivity in sales and a 10% increase in customer loyalty/engagement.

 3. Motivated employees are 87% less likely to resign.